ManasRMohanty/DS5500-capstone/README.md

 Between two events - 25011, Between event and temporal information entry - 33681, Between two temporal information entries - 393

+#Deployment

+To deploy our model after running it as a Flask application, we wanted  our solution to be able to be deployed smoothly over multiple platforms.
+Because of memory constraints at runtime, using lambda service by AWS did not seem like a good choice.
+And Docker on the other hand, seemed promising with its ability to create, deploy, and run applications by using containers smoothly and conveniently over multiple platforms.
+Containers allow a developer to package up an application with all libraries and other dependencies, and deploy it as one package.
+This ensures the application runs on any other docker capable machine.
+In order to create a docker image, in the docker file, we need a list of requirements (lib \& dependencies) and we need to specify the environment in which the application would run(here : python).

+And to deploy, we
+installed docker ;
+created a docker image of the application using docker file and created a container using image and ran the application.

 # References

 • 2012 i2b2 challenge: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3756273/